nodejs/node/doc/api/worker_threads.md

 -->

 Disables further sending of messages on either side of the connection.
-This method can be called once you know that no further communication will happen over this `MessagePort`.
+This method can be called when no further communication will happen over this `MessagePort`.

 ### port.postMessage(value[, transferList])
 <!-- YAML